 1/4 C maple syrup

-1/2 C plain, unsweetened almond milk (or any alternative milk)
+1/2 C unsweetened almond milk, or milk of choice

 2 tsp apple cider vinegar